example1/repo.py

 1. The function completes - either by (explicitly or implicitly) returning a value, or by raising an exception.
 In either case, the result will be reported back to the server, and the process will be shut down.

 2. The function calls another task.
-In this case, the task won’t be immediately executed.
-Instead, execution is paused, and the call details are sent back to the server.
+In this case, the other task won’t be immediately executed.
+Instead, execution of the original task is paused, and the call details are sent back to the server.
 These details include the target name and the arguments being passed to it.
 If the call is being made synchronously (which is the default), the agent will also make a request to the server for the result of this function, and the process will wait for the response.
-Meanwhile, the server takes care of recording and then sending that execution to an agent for processing (possibly back to the same agent).
-Once the result is available, the server will send it back to the process, which can then continue executing.
+Meanwhile, the server takes care of assigning that execution to an agent for processing (possibly back to the same agent).
+Once the result is available, the server will send it back to the original task, which can then continue executing.

 Join the mailing list